 - Start making your safari booking arrangements at least three months in advance, especially if you want seats on a Gypsy.
 Those sell out out first.

 - The government booking site doesn’t have much information and is difficult to use.
 Though they say it’s mandatory to book through the site, we found it’s possible—and much easier—to go through an agent.
 They’ll also have the best on-the-ground information about tiger sightings, and might even be able to make last-minute changes to your booking accordingly.

-- There are plenty of booking agencies available online, though not all are probably reliable.
-You could also contact our agent Vishnu (+91 941 404 5353).
+- There are plenty of Ranthambhore safari booking agents and agencies available online, though probably not all are reliable.
+You could also contact the one we used (Vishnu, +91 941 404 5353).
 Using an agent can be expensive, though.